The Town is actively working to remove barriers to persons with disabilities.

 The Town of Renfrew welcomes public input.
 It helps identify areas where changes need to be considered and ways in which we can improve the delivery of accessible goods and services.
 Feedback may be provided by telephone, in person, in writing or by e-mail.

-If you would like a copy of the Town's Accessibility Plan, please contact the Clerk's Department at 613-432-4848 or firstname.lastname@example.org .
+If you would like a copy of the Town's Accessibility Plan please find it below or contact the Clerk's Department at 613-432-4848 or email@example.com .

 - Accessible Customer Service Standards Policy (202 KB)

 - Annual Status Report on Accessibility June 2021 (902 KB)

 - Design of Public Spaces Accessibility Statement (78 KB)

 - Feedback Accessibility Statement (75 KB)

 - Formatting of Documents Accessibility Statement (75 KB)